lrector/Powershell/First-Responder-Kit/_readme.txt

 The posters and books are pretty self-explanatory.
 The scripts are:

-sp_BlitzFirst - "Why is my SQL Server slow right now?"
-Instructions: http://www.BrentOzar.com/askbrent/

 sp_Blitz - "Somebody just handed me a SQL Server.
 Is it in good shape?"
-Instructions: http://www.BrentOzar.com/blitz/
+Instructions: https://www.BrentOzar.com/blitz/

+sp_BlitzFirst - "Why is my SQL Server slow right now?"
+Instructions: https://www.BrentOzar.com/askbrent/

 sp_BlitzCache - "What are the most resource-intensive queries on this server?"
-Instructions: http://www.BrentOzar.com/blitzcache/
+Instructions: https://www.BrentOzar.com/blitzcache/

 sp_BlitzIndex - "How could I tune indexes to make this database faster?"
-Instructions: http://www.BrentOzar.com/blitzindex/
+Instructions: https://www.BrentOzar.com/blitzindex/

-sp_BlitzRS - "Is my SQL Server Reporting Services server healthy?"
-Instructions: http://www.BrentOzar.com/blitzrs/

 ## Got Questions About This Stuff?

-To report a bug or suggest an enhancement: http://support.brentozar.com
+To report a bug or suggest an enhancement: http://FirstResponderKit.org

-For questions and thank-yous: help@brentozar.com or http://www.brentozar.com/contact
+For questions and thank-yous: help@brentozar.com or https://www.brentozar.com/contact

 For a good time: http://DBAreactions.com